collorg/ngbrx-paginator/README.md

 export class DepartementsComponent {
   key = "Departement/Pagination"; // same as in NgbrxPaginatorModules.forFeature
   pageItems$: Observable<Departement[]> = this.paginationService.getPageItems$<Departement>(this.key);
-  // the following are optional (used for feedback.
-See the template) numberOfFilteredItems$: Observable<number> = this.paginationService.numberOfFilteredItems$(this.key);

   constructor(private paginationService: NgbrxPaginatorService) {}
 }